Congo's Ebola epidemic inflicts heavy toll on children

 More than 11,000 people in all died in that outbreak.

-The contents of the storage room at the Butembo treatment center attest to the age of many of the patients.
-Alongside blankets and spare clothes stand shelves full of baby formula and neon-colored plastic rattles in the shape of little bears.
+The contents of the storage room at the Butembo treatment centre attest to the age of many of the patients.
+Alongside blankets and spare clothes stand shelves full of baby formula and neon-coloured plastic rattles in the shape of little bears.

-In the city center, small coffins wrapped in flowery plastic were stacked outside a carpenter's shop.
+In the city centre, small coffins wrapped in flowery plastic were stacked outside a carpenter's shop.
 An employee lamented the frequency of orders.

 GLOVES AND BODILY FLUIDS